Netflix Announces A Surprise Aziz Ansari Special & The Timing Is Interesting

 Advertisement

 Of course, this timing is raising some eyebrows.
-The Netflix special announcement came less than a week after two stories on the unceremonious shutdown of Babe.net, from Refinery29 and The Cut, were published.
-Refinery29’s investigation painted a picture of a toxic, unprofessional work environment at the Babe.net headquarters, while The Cut interviewed several women who alleged sexual harassment from the higher-ups at the website and its parent company, Tab Media.
+The Netflix special announcement came less than a week after a story on the unceremonious shutdown of Babe.net was published on The Cut.
+Several women who alleged sexual harassment from the higher-ups at the website and its parent company, Tab Media, were interviewed.

 Ansari has addressed the allegations of sexual misconduct a few times over the past year, most notably at a small February show in New York.
 “I felt really upset and humiliated and embarrassed, and ultimately I just felt terrible this person felt that way,” he said.
 “After about a year, how I feel about it is I hope it was a step forward.
 It made me think about a lot, and I hope I’ve become a better person.”